rosetta NEW

 HTTP bridge for RouterOS serial ports, packaged as a container.

-CSV to RouterOS array types.
-Another Observable notebook.
+MikroTik tools on Observable: UTF-8/emoji byte-escaping and CSV to RouterOS array types.

 restraml uses Pico CSS, highlight.js, deep-diff, json-diff, and jsonpath.fat-chr relies on scripts from @jaclaz and @kriznos, with @sindy providing QA, from a forum discussion.winbox-deb borrows from @eworm and others’ Arch winbox package.make.
 The netinstall container is just 66 lines of Makefile.traefik-wasm-grain — WASM plugin built with Grain; low-level HttpWasm bindings courtesy of @ospencer./console/inspect “easter egg”.Use at your own risk.
 No guarantees or warranties.